o2sh/onefetch/image/README.md

 # image

-Provides the primary interface to diplay images in the terminal.
+Provides the primary interface to diplay images to the terminal.

 Protocols supported: